-As at 31 December 2023, the Group recorded non-current uncertain tax positions of USD 9.4 million (2022: USD 14.3 million) which are classified as a deferred tax liability and current uncertain tax positions of USD 263.3 million (2022: USD 219.9 million) which are classified as income tax payables.
-The decrease in the 2022 non-current UTP position relates to the reclassification of USD 182.9 million from non-current to current uncertain tax positions.
+As at 31 December 2024, the Group recorded non-current uncertain tax positions of USD nil (2023: USD 9.4 million) which are classified as a deferred tax liability and current uncertain tax positions of USD 244.7 million (2023: USD 263.3 million) which are classified as income tax payables.
 Expected interest and penalties related to uncertain income tax liabilities have been accrued for and are included in the uncertain tax positions and in the income tax expense.